Freedom of the press in Bangladesh: Censorship on press

 The government of Bangladesh is claimed to have been involved in direct and self-censorship after introducing Digital Security Act in 2018 which has been a subject of dispute between government and non-government organisations.
 In 2020, the enforcement agencies detained at least 20 journalists along with 60 other people under the law for alleged social media posts.

 A Bangladeshi journalist Shafiqul Islam Kajol who disappeared for 53 days after criticising sex trafficking by ruling political party's official was according to the human rights activists forcibly disappeared before he was sentenced seven years in jail under the Digital Security Act.
-Odhikar, a Bangladeshi human rights organisation alleged the law has primarily been exercised by businessmen and politicians.
+Odhikar, a Bangladeshi human rights organisation, alleged the law has primarily been exercised by businessmen and politicians.

-Bangladesh authorities blocked 54 news websites, including opposition party's web portal and Al Jazeera, a foreign broadcaster over security issues.
-On 1 June 2018, the government also blocked the online edition of The Daily Star newspaper.
+Bangladeshi authorities blocked 54 news websites, including opposition party's web portal and Al Jazeera, a foreign broadcaster over security issues.
+On 1 June 2018, the government also blocked the online edition of the Daily Star newspaper.